PFayoux/cornetto/README.md

   - Generate static versions from any dynamic website
   - Manage the previously generated static versions
-      - Deploy them to your production git repository (your web server should pull that repository to update your static website)
+      - Deploy them to your server
       - Visualize them

 ## Contribute